 - to sell the shares at end of, or during the relevant period

-- to structure the company’s activities to let you benefit from a venture capital scheme
+- to structure the company’s activities to let you benefit in a way that’s not intended by the scheme

 - for a reciprocal agreement where the company’s owner invests back in your company to also gain tax relief

-If you make a single payment the investment begins when the company issues a debt instrument, like a debenture, to you.
-If the company doesn’t issue a debt instrument the investment begins when the investment agreement takes effect.
+If you make a single payment, the investment begins when the company issues you with a confirmation of the debt (known as a debt instrument, like a debenture).
+If the company does not issue a debt instrument the investment begins when the investment agreement takes effect.

 If the investment involves several payments then each investment begins when you pay each amount to the social enterprise.

-- the company stops qualifying for an investment scheme
+- the company fails to meet the conditions for the scheme

 - you develop a connection with the company